SBCSClub/sbcsclub-website/README.md

 # Deploy

-Push to the main branch for automatic deployment to Vercel.
+Push to the main branch for automatic deployment to Vercel!